 The EEA(PR) guidance notes can be used as a guide and checklist but remember that you need to prove your entitlement to permanent residence using documents that can not easily be forged or manufactured; you do not need to submit every single document suggested by the Home Office.

 Where your application for a permanent residence certificate or card is based on retained rights, appropriate evidence will be needed depending on how the rights were retained.
-For example, evidence that the EEA national was still working at the time he or she died or at the time that the decree absolute was issued may be necessary.
+For example, evidence that the EU citizen was still working at the time he or she died or at the time that the decree absolute was issued may be necessary.